 - Define the website’s policy for the safety of users’ credentials.
 Keep complex passwords includes alphabetic, numeric, symbols etc.

-- There should be a single mechanism for password change and users must have to provide his old and new password at the time of password change.
+- There should be a single mechanism for password change and users must have to provide their old and new passwords at the time of password change.

 - All passwords should be kept in an encrypted or hashed form.

 - A user’s entire session should be secured via SSL to prevent potential security damages.

 - Users should have limited access to the list of other users’ account lists.

 5. Insecure Cryptographic Storage